 The Model’s Construction Materials

 Traditionally, these have included balsa wood, which is a very light material and is easy to work with.
-In some modern high performace aircraft this is supplemented, or even replaced, with carbon fiber material.
+In some modern high-performance aircraft, this is supplemented, or even replaced, with carbon fiber material.
 However, this is much costlier.

 What Factors Should You be Aware of When Flying a Fast RC Plane?

-In the UK, the CAA governs the flying of unmanned vehicles and rc planes.
-From the 30 November 2019 it is mandatory to register as an operator of an rc plane and take an online competency test.
+In the UK, the CAA governs the flying of unmanned vehicles and RC planes.
+From 30 November 2019, it is mandatory to register as an operator of an RC plane and take an online competency test.
 The regulations for flying model aircraft are set out below.